ClintH/ixfx-demos/io/espruino/drv2605/README.md

 First upload the provided `espruino.js` to your board, which the example assumes is an Espruino Pico.
 Make sure the haptic board is connected up according to [instructions](http://www.espruino.com/DRV2605).

+Wiring for an Espruino Pico:

+* DRV2605 GND -> Pico GND
+* DRV2605 VIN -> Pico 3.3V
+* DRV2605 SCL -> Pico B6
+* DRV2605 SDA -> Pico B7

-Try running some functions in the Espruino IDE's REPL.
+Try running some of the functions below in the Espruino IDE's REPL.
 These are the same functions we'll call from the browser.

 ```
 // Trigger effect #1 (it goes up to 127)